-Aaron Glantz is a Senior Investigations Editor at NPR's California Newsroomand the author of Homewreckers: How a Gang of Wall Street Kingpins, Hedge Fund Magnates, Crooked Banks, and Vulture Capitalists Suckered Millions Out of Their Homes and Demolished the American Dream.
-He previously surved as a senior reporter at Reveal.
-Glantz produces journalism with impact.
-His work has sparked more than a dozen congressional hearings, numerous laws and criminal probes by the Drug Enforcement Administration, FBI, Pentagon and Federal Trade Commission.
-A two-time Peabody Award winner, finalist for the Pulitzer Prize, multiple Emmy Award nominee and former John S. Knight journalism fellow at Stanford University, Glantz has had his work has appear in The New York Times, Chicago Tribune, NBC Nightly News, Good Morning America and PBS NewsHour.
-His previous books include Winter Soldier: Iraq and Afghanistan: Eyewitness Accounts of the Occupations (editor), The War Comes Home, and How America Lost Iraq.
+Aaron Glantz is a two-time Peabody Award winner, Pulitzer Prize Finalist and senior editor at NPR's California Newsroom, where he oversees data-driven investigations on climate change.
+As a journalist, he leverages data for measurable impact -- better management of forests, more efficient compensation for fire victims, and strategic investment in critical infrastructure -- which will be necessary as the planet warms and sea levels rise.
+Glantz previously served as senior reporter at Reveal, where his work focused on banking, the housing sector, and military affairs.
+His journalism has sparked more than a dozen congressional hearings, numerous laws and criminal probes by the Drug Enforcement Administration, FBI, Pentagon and Federal Trade Commission.
+A multiple Emmy Award nominee and former John S. Knight Journalism Fellow at Stanford University, Glantz's work has appeared in The New York Times, Chicago Tribune, NBC Nightly News, Good Morning America and PBS NewsHour.
+His books include Homewreckers, Winter Soldier: Iraq and Afghanistan: Eyewitness Accounts of the Occupations (editor), The War Comes Home, and How America Lost Iraq.
+In 2022, Aaron joined the faculty of UC Berkeley's Graduate School of Journalism as a Visiting Professor.
 He lives in San Francisco.

 Renewing the american Dream